Doctorate of Business Administration (DBA) | Saint Mary's MN Skip to Main Content

 • Applicants must have a master’s degree in business or management-related area and the following courses with a grade of B or better: Managerial Finance, Managerial Economics, and one semester of graduate statistics.

-• Applicants must have completed an undergraduate degree from a regionally accredited institution and maintained an overall grade point average of 2.75 on a 4.00 scale.
+• Applicants must have completed an undergraduate degree from a regionally accredited institution and maintained an overall grade point average of 2.75 on a 4.00 scale

-• Students with transcripts from universities outside the United States, the United Kingdom, Ireland, New Zealand, Australia, and Canada (except for the Quebec Province) must take and pass English proficiency testing.
+• Students with transcripts from universities located outside of the United States, unless from a waiver country listed here, are required to take and pass English Proficiency testing.

 Saint Mary’s accepts:

-• Test of English as a Foreign Language (TOEFL) with a minimum score of 72
+• Test of English as a Foreign Language (TOEFL) with a minimum score of 4 (formerly 72)

 • International English Language Testing System (IELTS) with a minimum score of 6.0

-• International Test of English Proficiency (ITEP) with a minimum score of 4.0 or Pearson Test of English with a score of 51
+• International Test of English Proficiency (ITEP) with a minimum score of 4.0

-• An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
-(An official transcript is one that is sent to the university by the credit-granting institution.
+Official transcripts issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor’s, master’s degrees and other relevant transcripts documenting program prerequisites and potential transfer credits.
+(An official transcript is one that is sent to the university by the credit-granting institution.)

-• personal information the applicant wishes to share.
+d. personal information the applicant wishes to share.

-• A current résumé listing educational background and work experience.
+A current résumé listing educational background and work experience

-Official Transcripts should be sent to Office of Admission
+Application Materials should be directed to the Office of Admission

 Saint Mary’s University of Minnesota